-1. What is the best way of defining 'culture' - what can be called 'cultural' and what cannot?
-What are advantages and disadvantages of understanding 'culture' to mean the same thing as 'nation' or 'society' or 'a particular group of individuals'?

-2. What is the best way to discover and/or measure the cultural aspects of human behavior?

-3. How do societies change and maintain their cultural system?
-As part of maintaining it by having it passed on, how do children learn a cultural system?

-4. Self, personality, motivation, and values - within these areas of psychology where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability).

-5. With respect to cognition and perception - what are the most important cross-cultural differences, and which phenomena are relatively universal?

-6. What are important cultural differences in how individuals carry on relationships with each other, and in how they relate to the cultural systems they have experienced in their family and in their wider society?

-7. With respect to biology and physical health, to mental health, and to emotions - what are the most important cross-cultural differences, and which phenomena are relatively universal?

-8. Morality, religion, and justice - where does one observe the most cross-cultural variability (and in what way) and where does one find the least (and what is it that is so much in common)?

-9. (An integrative question:) What does the body of knowledge gained so far in cultural psychology tell us about human nature (what humans are basically like from a psychological perspective)?
-Which of these aspects are and are not shared with (other) animal species?

-10. (Another integrative question:) Overall, which aspects of human psychology are most variable across cultural settings?
-For those aspects which are most variable, what seem to be the major sources of the variability?
+- 1. What is the best way of defining 'culture' what can be called 'cultural' and what cannot?
+Should it or should it not -- mean the same thing as 'nation' or 'society' or 'a particular group of individuals'? - 2.
+What is the best way to discover and/or measure the cultural aspects of human behavior? - 3.
+How do societies change and maintain their cultural system?
+As part of maintaining it by having it passed on, how do children learn a cultural system? - 4.
+With regard to the self and personality: Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)? - 5.
+With regard to the values and motivation: Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)? - 6.
+With regard to cognition and perception what are the most important cross-cultural differences, and which phenomena are relatively universal? - 7.
+What are important cultural differences in how individuals carry on relationships with each other, and in how they relate to the cultural systems they have experienced in their family and in their wider society? - 8.
+With respect to emotions and mental health what are the most important cross-cultural differences, and which phenomena are relatively universal? - 9.
+With respect to psychological aspects of morality and justice where does one observe the most cross-cultural variability (and in what way) and where does one find the least (and what is it that is so much in common)? - 10.
+What are key examples of ways in which human culture has an effect on human biology (genetics, physiology, neural patterns)? - 11.
+(An integrative question:) What does the body of knowledge gained so far in cultural psychology tell us about human nature (what humans are basically like from a psychological perspective)?
+Which of these aspects are and are not shared with other species (i.e., animals)?

-Numbers 1-4 are candidates to be on the midterm, and the remaining questions 5-10 are candidates to be on the final exam.
-However, note that numbers 9 and 10 in particular may draw on material from before as well as after the midterm.
+Numbers 1-5 are candidates to be on the midterm, and the remaining questions 6-11 are candidates to be on the final exam.
+However, note that number 11 in particular may draw on material from before as well as after the midterm.